German National Academy of Sciences Leopoldina: Leadership

 At the head of the Academy there is a Presidium, elected by the Senate, consisting of the President, acting as the chair, four Vice Presidents, and other members at large.
 These position terms are five years long and can only be held twice by the same person.
 The Senate of the Academy currently consists of 39 members representing different sections and disciplines of science, as well as representatives from Switzerland and Austria.
 Senate members serve for four years and can only be re-elected once.
-The latest President of the Academy, Gerald Haug, from Berlin, became the Academy's 27th president when he took office on 1 March 2020.
+The latest President of the Academy, Bettina Rockenbach, became the Academy's 28th president when she took office on 1 March 2025.
+Bettina Rockenbach is the first woman to lead the Academy.

-Past presidents of the Leopoldina with time and place of office:
+Presidents of the Leopoldina with time and place of office: